Kingstowne, Virginia

 Kingstowne is a census-designated place (CDP) in Fairfax County, Virginia, United States.
 It is a planned community amid the Washington, D.C. suburbs of Springfield, Alexandria, and Franconia, Virginia, and is centered on the intersection of South Van Dorn Street and Kingstowne Boulevard.
 The population as of the 2020 census was 16,825.

 Kingstowne has a town center containing office and retail businesses.
 The entire community comprises numerous subdivisions containing apartments, condominiums, single-family homes, and townhomes.
 It began construction in the 1980s through the Halle Companies and is still expanding today in the town center with commercial and office space and in the subdivisions with more single-family homes.
 Kingstowne has its own ZIP code, 22315, a substation of the Alexandria U.S. Post Office.

 Geography

 The Kingstowne CDP is in southeastern Fairfax County, bordered to the north and west by Franconia, to the northeast by Rose Hill, to the southeast by Hayfield, to the south by Fort Belvoir, and for a short distance at its southwestern end by Newington.
 Downtown Washington, D.C., is 13 mi to the northeast.

 According to the U.S. Census Bureau, the Kingstowne CDP has a total area of 7.5 sqkm, of which 7.4 sqkm is land and 0.1 sqkm, or 1.49%, is water.

+Demographics

+Kingstowne was first listed as a census designated place in the 2010 U.S. census formed from part of Franconia CDP and Rose Hill CDP.